bigchaindb/org/ROADMAP.md

 ## Some Goals for BigchainDB 2.1 and Beyond

+- Example projects showing how to use BigchainDB with other decentralized systems, especially Ethereum.
+- Refactoring, especially of the transaction-related code.
 - New way to compute the app hash based on the UTXO set, including an efficient way to update the Merkle tree used to compute the app hash from the UTXO set.
 - No more 3scale (currently used by the BigchainDB Testnet)
 - Support hashlock conditions (securely: need to make sure that every transaction is still signed by a client)